greggman/check-all-the-errors/README.md

 * `--follow-links=<type>` follow links (local, remote, both, none)

-  note: local links will be loaded and checked for errors, remote links will only be checked for a valid response.
+  note: local links will be loaded and checked for errors, remote links will only be checked for a valid response (200-299).